-Smith mixes mediums and blends contemporary art with facets of Indigenous culture to bring a new perspective on how we view Native history in the United States.
+Smith mixes mediums and blends contemporary art with facets of Indigenous culture to bring a new perspective on how Native history in viewed in the United States.

 "This ['Trade'] is a great piece that has a canoe, which is a traditional means of transportation for the Indigenous people, but then they incorporate these modern things that bring up issues that were unfair to them as well," La Fetra said.